 Survey data are only as good as the questions asked and the way we ask them.
-To that end, let’s talk survey rating scales.
-Some of the common questions people ask are:
+To that end, let’s talk survey rating scales such as Likert scales.
+Some of the common questions researchers when setting up their rating scales in questionnaires ask are:

 - How many scale points should I include in my rating scale?

 - Do I want to give a middle response option?

 - How should I label the response options?

 To get started, let’s outline five basic goals for scale point questions and their labels:

 - It should be easy to interpret the meaning of each scale point